tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 architecture, a **decentralized ledger** instead of a typical blockchain.

 Coda follows Ben-Sasson et al's approach to cycle of curves by constructing two SNARKs, Tic and Toc, that verify each other.
-Note that this means the recursive proof composition circuit, as seen in [Figure 3](#fig_apps), is actually a two-way circuit.
+Note that this means the recursive proofs composition circuit, as seen in [Figure 3](#fig_apps), is actually a two-way circuit.

 The main disadvantage of Coda is that it uses a trusted setup.
 But also,